 Examination 8 is the culmination of the candidate's preparation in Finance, Financial Risk, and the treatment of the insurance enterprise as a whole.
 Section 8A completes the treatment of Finance generally, and investments particularly, including their management.
-Section 8B then considers the risks from both parts of the balance sheet together, as exemplified by the section on Dynamic Financial Analysis (DFA), and also in the more traditional Asset Liability Management (ALM) and Valuation sections, and the still-developing Financial Risk Management area.
-In general, relevant country-specific information, such as Risk Based Capital, is covered in Exam 7.
+Section 8B then considers the risks from both parts of the balance sheet together, as exemplified by the section on Dynamic Financial Analysis (DFA), and also the Asset Liability Management (ALM) and Valuation sections.
+In general, relevant countryspecific information, such as Risk Based Capital, is covered in Exam 7.
 The material in Exam 8 builds most particularly on the Finance material in Exam 2.
 It also presupposes knowledge about liability and reserve risk from Exam 6, underwriting exposure from Exam 5, and knowledge of modeling from Exams 3 and 4.